IvanivAnton/TLauncer-Linux-Installer/README.md

 or completely remove Java 9 or 10.)</b>

 # Important!
-Application asks for root rights due to fact that if you run without root privileges, then there are problems with the graphics (gpu)
+TLauncher asks for root rights due to fact that if you run without root privileges, then there are problems with the graphics (gpu)

 # Install